 Deliver me from bloodguiltiness, O God,

-thou God of my salvation
+thou God of my salvation,

 and my tongue will sing aloud of thy deliverance.